How Bruce Springsteen Angered the New York Police Department

 As word of the new song spread, PBA President Patrick J. Lynch wrote a letter to the association’s members.
 “The title seems to suggests that the shooting of Amadou Diallo was a case of racial profiling — which keeps repeating the phrase, ‘Forty-one shots,’ it read.
 “I consider it an outrage that he would be trying to fatten his wallet by reopening the wounds of this tragic case at a time when police officers and community members are in a healing period.”
 He also “strongly urge[d]” that officers neither attend the concert nor moonlight as security at any of his shows.

-But had the police listened to “American Skin (41 Shots)” before making their judgment, they might have realized that Springsteen showed a degree of empathy with the policemen.
-In the chorus — “Is it a gun? / Is it a knife? / Is it a wallet? / This is your life” — Springsteen acknowledges the difficulty officers face in having to make split-second decisions.
+Had the police listened to “American Skin (41 Shots)” before making their judgment, they might have realized that Springsteen showed a degree of empathy with the policemen.
+In the chorus -- “Is it a gun? / Is it a knife? / Is it a wallet? / This is your life” -- Springsteen acknowledges the difficulty officers face in having to make split-second decisions.

 Springsteen played “American Skin (41 Shots)” at all 10 of the Madison Square Garden concerts with a noticeable portion of the crowd booing.
 One of the performances was released on the Live in New York City album and video the following year (you can watch it above).
 The song has remained an occasional presence at his concerts, notably on March 23, 2012, in Tampa, only a month after the shooting of Trayvon Martin by George Zimmerman in nearby Sanford, Fla.
 Following Zimmerman’s acquittal in July 2013, Springsteen dedicated the song to Martin at a show in Limerick, Ireland.